PURPOSE–BUILT. PRECISION REPAIR. PRESERVES OPTIONS.

 While there is consensus that severe dissections result in poorer outcomes, an objective definition of “severe dissection” has yet to be made.
 NHLBI Type A and B dissections are generally excluded as severe dissections.
 However, data demonstrates that these seemingly minor dissections still negatively impact long-term outcomes.

-A retrospective by Fujihara et al3 investigated the incidence of post-PTA dissection.
+A retrospective by Fujihara et al6 investigated the incidence of post-PTA dissection.
 The overall dissection rate was 84%.
 Lesions with severe dissections (C-F) had a 34% TLR rate at six months.
-A 14% TLR rate was reported for the remaining lesions which included no dissection as well as grades A and B. Although the zero dissection group was included with grades A and B, the data reported that lesions with grade B dissections were nearly twice as likely to need revascularization than Grade A.
+A 14% TLR rate was reported for the remaining lesions which included no dissection as well as grades A and B. Although the zero dissection group was included with grades A and B, the data reported that lesions with grade B dissections were nearly twice as likely to need revascularization than Grade A. In addition, the bail out stent implantation rate increased with dissection severity.

-In the THUNDER study, Grade A-B dissections experienced similar rates of six-month target lesion revascularization (TLR) as did Grades C-E (33% and 43%, respectively).
-At 24 months, those rates increased to 43% for Grades A-B and 78% for Grades C-E.4
+In the THUNDER study, Grade A-B dissections experienced similar rates of six-month TLR as did Grades C-E (33% and 44% respectively).
+At 24 months, TLR rates increased to 43% for Grades A-B and 78% for Grades C-E.7

 For informational purposes only.
 You should always consult with your doctor when seeking medical advice or considering treatment.